Norton St Philip: Governance

+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Mendip (established under the Local Government Act 1972).
+It was part of Frome Rural District before 1974.

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Frome and East Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

+Community

+The village has a strong sense of local community, supported in part by the village pubs, The George Inn and the Fleur-de-Lys, the local primary school, and the cricket team.
+The village is well known in the area for hosting a large fundraising Bonfire Night celebration.

 Transport

-Today the village is largely a dormitory settlement for the surrounding towns, and the High Street is a congested, though fast by local standards, commuting route into Bath.
-Recently, measures have been taken to slow down the rat run traffic through the village by the installation of bollards designed to inhibit through-traffic mounting the pedestrian footpath.
-Over recent years, the through-traffic utilising the village as a rat run had increased drastically, with the side effect being the increase in traffic incidents involving damage to the cars of the village's inhabitants.
-There is also an hourly bus service operated by First West of England.
+Situated around the crossroads of the A366 and the B3110, the village is largely a dormitory settlement for the surrounding towns.
+The High Street is a congested commuting route into Bath and measures have been taken to slow down the rat run traffic through the village by the installation of bollards to inhibit traffic mounting the pedestrian footpath.
+After a series of traffic incidents involving damage to residents' cars, a weight limit of 7.5 t was introduced for vehicles driving through the village.

+The D2/D2x bus, operated by First West of England, runs an hourly service with a stops located near the cross roads in the centre of the village.

 Religious sites

 The church of St Philip and St James dates from the 14th century with restoration in 1847 by Sir George Gilbert Scott.
 It has been designated by English Heritage as a Grade II* listed building.